- What Causes My Locally Stored Videos to Stutter and Glitch During Playback?

-- Click the “Check for updates” button on the right-hand side of the window that opens.
+- Click the “Check for updates” button on the right-hand side of the open window.

-When the process is complete, restart your computer and see if your videos now play without issues.
+Restart your computer and see if your videos play without issues when the process is complete.

-- Right-click on the battery icon displayed on your taskbar.
+- Right-click on the battery icon on your taskbar.

-- Now click the “Change plan settings” link next to your selected power plan.
+- Click the “Change plan settings” link next to your selected power plan.

 - Click the link that says “Restore default settings for this plan.”
 (You’ll find the option at the bottom of the page).